 Focus on opening your eyes up by first curling your top lashes with an eyelash curler.
 Then work your favorite mascara from root to tip slowly to help eyes look more awake.
 If you want to add definition with eyeliner, stick to the top lid.
 Consider using more softening shades like chocolate brown and navy blue instead of black, which can appear harsh on all but deeper skin tones.

 The quality of your makeup finish comes down to texture, and if you’re not methodically removing dead skin cells from the surface of your complexion weekly, skin can appear dull and bumpy — causing your makeup to catch and apply unevenly.

 Whether it’s a scrub, fruit acid exfoliants or hand held tool, it’s essential to keep skin fresh for a radiant, glowing makeup finish.
-Try DERMAFLASH to remove the top layer of dead skin cells and peach fuzz for a super smooth result, suggests Sheriff.

 This story was originally published on Sept.
 8, 2016.